rcalix1/ResearchPage/README.md

 * Analysis of a Payload-based Network Intrusion Detection System Using Pattern Recognition Processors (https://ieeexplore.ieee.org/abstract/document/7871015)
 * On the Anatomy of the Dynamic Behavior of Polymorphic Viruses (https://ieeexplore.ieee.org/abstract/document/7871019)
 * On the feasibility of an embedded machine learning processor for intrusion detection (https://ieeexplore.ieee.org/abstract/document/7840711)
+* A Corpus of Encoded Malware Byte Information as Images for Efficient Classification (https://ieeexplore.ieee.org/abstract/document/10090131)

 Previous Students: